rekalogika/rekalogika.dev/docs/domain-event/06-manual-control.md

 :::

-## Getting the Events in the Queue
+## Getting the Events From the Queue and Dispatching Them Elsewhere

 You can get the undispatched events in the queue by calling `popDomainEvents()`.